flutter/website/src/content/cookbook/architecture/result.md

 <?code-excerpt path-base="cookbook/architecture/result"?>

-Dart provides a built-in error handling mechanism through the ability to throw and catch exceptions.
+Dart provides a built-in error handling mechanism with the ability to throw and catch exceptions.

-As mentioned in the [Error handling documentation][], Dart’s exceptions are unhandled exceptions, meaning that methods that throw don’t need to declare them, and calling methods are not required to catch them either.
+As mentioned in the [Error handling documentation][], Dart’s exceptions are unhandled exceptions.
+This means that methods that throw exceptions don’t need to declare them, and calling methods aren't required to catch them either.

 This can lead to situations where exceptions are not handled properly.
 In large projects,